-Account shall be taken of Government Accredited Construction Details for Part L - Masonry external wall insulation illustrations, timber frame illustrations and steel frame illustrations for England and Wales and Accredited Construction Details for Scotland (hereinafter 'Government Accredited Construction Details').
+Account shall be taken of Government Accredited Construction Details for Part L - Masonry External Wall Insulation Illustrations, Timber Frame Illustrations and Steel Frame Illustrations for England and Wales and Accredited Construction Details for Scotland (hereinafter 'Government Accredited Construction Details').

 During the assessment and survey, fixing pull-out strength (kN) tests shall be conducted on the supporting wall surface in accordance with EOTA TR 051 and EAD 330196-01-0604.
-The results of the assessment and survey assist the Agrément holder in determining the type, size and minimum number of fixings required for each MW insulation slab.
-When using pull-out data for fixings, the material safety factor γ_m shall be considered.
+The results of the assessment and survey assist the Agrément holder in determining the type, size and minimum number of fixings required for each section of EPS insulation.
+When using pull-out data for fixings, the material safety factor $\gamma_m$ must be considered.